georgberecz/football-data-mining/README.md

 Once again the countries with available match data were used to do the analysis.
 The data was clustered into groups by the difference of corners the home team had compared to the away team.
 The biggest difference between corners was 20.
 The overall trends can be seen on the following plot.
 ![alt tag](https://github.com/georgberecz/football-data-mining/blob/master/Corner%20Plots/corners.png)
 One would assume that having more corners means that this team is attacking a lot more and maybe increases the winning probability as well.
 But it turns out that having more or less corners than your opponent has little effect on the result - unless you have more than 10 corners less, which is very interesting.
 There is no one logical explanation as why this is.
 We can also see from the plot that the home team's winning ratio is the highest of the three possible outcomes of a football game, which is in line with the talk that home team has an advantage over the away team.
-#### 5. Does leading at halftime gives a team leavarage to win a game?
+#### 5. Does leading at halftime give a team leverage to win a game?
 Before answering this question, we needed to clean our data.
 We extracted only the games where halftime results were available.
-Now after doing our analysis on the game outcomes we indeed concluded that winning halftime realy ups teams changes to win.
+Now after doing our analysis on the game outcomes we indeed concluded that winning halftime realy ups teams chances of winning.
 It is higher for home team than for away team.
-Surely here a physologiacl factor comes into play and also so called "home walls".
-Our claim bases on assoccation rules mining (see the next chapter) and on following chraps:
+Surely here a physological factor comes into play and also the so called "home walls".
+Our claim bases on association rules mining (see the next chapter) and on following chraps:
 ![alt tag](https://github.com/georgberecz/football-data-mining/blob/master/homewinsafterht.png)

 ![alt tag](https://github.com/georgberecz/football-data-mining/blob/master/awaywinsafterht.png)

-This two graph show that in all leagues home is more likley to win after HT.
+These two graphs show that in all leagues home is more likely to win after HT.

-Following two grapsh show that home is also less likely to lose form half-time lead:
+Following two graphs show that home is also less likely to lose from half-time lead:

 ![alt tag](https://github.com/georgberecz/football-data-mining/blob/master/homelostafterHT.png)
 ![alt tag](https://github.com/georgberecz/football-data-mining/blob/master/awayLoosesafterHTwin.png)